Viva become European Women's Bronze Medal Chorus

 15th October 2016

 Well...it had to be done.
-It wasn't quite a flash mob as we were introduced by the Captain but we certainly suprised the passengers and crew onboard.
+It wasn't quite a flash mob as we were introduced by the Captain, but we certainly surprised the passengers and crew onboard.
 We chose Rule the World by Take That, which unexpectedly had sentimental meaning to one of the cabin crew who filmed us and posted on social media for #babylossawarenessweek

 Veterans Concert, Bexley

 The Veterans of Bexley have always been huge supporters of Viva and for a second year we were able to present or international package before we head off to the Sweet Adelines International semi-finals in Las Vegas in October.
-The Veterans very generously donated the proceeds of the concet tickets to our fundraising fund.
+The Veterans very generously donated the proceeds of the concert tickets to our fundraising efforts.

 Tubbenden School Concert, Orpington

-We had the privilege of being invited to sing at the Tubbenden School alongside the Tubbenden School Choir, which is a group of youngsters aged between 7-11yrs old.
+We had the privilege of being invited to sing at Tubbenden School alongside the Tubbenden School Choir, which is a group of youngsters aged between 7-11yrs old.
 We surprised guests and parents alike by singing 'Amazing Grace' together.
-The choir had amazing voices....some Viva's in the making!!
+The choir had amazing voices - perhaps there are some future Vivas in the making?!

-It was a fabulous evening supported by the very beautiful and talented Electra electric string duo who gave an energetic and uplifting performance.
+It was a fabulous evening supported by the very beautiful and talented Electra, an electric string duo who gave an energetic and uplifting performance.

-What a fabulous weekend!!
-We had such a brilliant weekend in Newcastle at our regional competition.
-Even though we were not competing but just performing for Evaluation only, it was still such an amazing event.
-Everyone of us came off stage completley elated, knowing that we could not have performed any better than we just had.
+What a fabulous weekend!
+We had a brilliant time in Newcastle at our regional competition.
+Even though we were not competing (just performing for Evaluation), it was such an amazing event.
+Every member came off stage completely elated, knowing that we could not have performed any better than we just had.
 Our new outfits got such a great reaction from the audience with so many people commenting on how great they looked.
-The best thing has to be our jacket flash in the up tempo which generated a loud gasp from the audience and we had standing ovations from members of the audeince after both songs.
-Roll on Las Vegas we just can not wait to be representing our region!
+The best moment was our jacket flash in the up-tempo which generated a loud gasp from the audience and we had standing ovations from members of the audience after both songs.
+Roll on Las Vegas; we just can not wait to be representing our region!

 Viva Las Vegas Show with Cambridge Chord Company

-On Saturday 26 March twenty members of Viva Acappella, plus friends and family, descended on the tranquil streets of Kent to run the first ever Great Petts Wood Easter Egg Hunt.
-Despite the heavens threatening to open at any moment the rain held off and families from Petts Wood and further afield came along dressed in fancy dress and donning their Easter baskets.
+On Saturday 26th March, twenty members of Viva Acappella, plus friends and family, descended on the tranquil streets of Kent to run the first ever Great Petts Wood Easter Egg Hunt.
+Despite the heavens threatening to open at any moment, the rain held off and families from Petts Wood and further afield came along in fancy dress, clutching their Easter baskets.
 Each child had to follow a series of clues around the village to get to a different business and collect their Easter goodies.
-From lollies to flags, stickers to chocolate eggs...the treats were generously donated by all the businesses involved.
+From lollies to flags, and stickers to chocolate eggs, the treats were generously donated by all the businesses involved.

 Thank you to all the families who took part.
 We are glad you enjoyed the day.
 See you next year!

-We had another totally jam packed weekend with Doug.
-Saturday was spent working on our new up-tune for the Internationals.
-No massive changes but it's the tiny detail that make all the difference!
-Sunday was spent brushing up on our ballard followed by the afternoon spent on an exciting brand new song.
+We had another totally jam-packed weekend with Doug.
+Saturday was spent working on our new up-tune for our Internationals contest.
+No massive changes were made, but it's the tiny detail that makes all the difference!
+Sunday was spent brushing up on our ballad, followed by the afternoon spent on an exciting, brand new song.

-We sung at the Farningham Village Hall Fundraising event which was held by the Farningham Village Hall committee in aid of raising money for the group.
-We had a lovely audience who insisted that we sung one more song at the end of our set......so we sung our brand new up tempo!
+We sang at the Farningham Village Hall Fundraising event which was held by the Farningham Village Hall committee.
+We had a lovely audience who insisted that we sang one more song at the end of our set, so we tried out our brand new up-tempo!

 15 November 2015